•Digital data, migrants and refugees Workshop, Faculty of Law and Political Science of Rennes University (29 September 2017)

 The Handbook aims to further the discussion launched by the International Conference of Data Protection and Privacy Commissioners’ (ICDPPC’s) Resolution on Privacy and International Humanitarian Action adopted in Amsterdam in 2015.
 It is not intended to replace compliance with applicable legal norms, or with data protection rules, policies and procedures that a particular organization may have adopted.
 Rather, the Handbook seeks to raise awareness and assist Humanitarian Organizations in ensuring that they comply with Personal Data protection standards when carrying out humanitarian activities, by providing specific guidance on the interpretation of data protection principles for Humanitarian Action, particularly when new technologies are employed.

-We will be presenting the Handbook at the following events
+We have presented the Handbook at the following events

 Copyright © Brussels Privacy Hub